Best practices in marketing automation

 Every day a lot of customers will go through your automation.
 Remember to keep track of how customers react to your communication.
 Automation workflows give you the opportunity to assign labels to your customers along the way, such as VIP, risk of churn, high CLV etc. This becomes another added bonus of your automation as you can create target groups based on the labels.
 You can then use these to, for example, target your social media campaigns towards or find a lookalike audience.
 Note!
 Don’t forget to remove labels once they’re no longer relevant.
 For example, someone labeled “risk of churn” should have their label removed after a purchase.

-Read more: 10 examples of marketing automation
+Read more: 10 examples of retail marketing automation

 Switch up the channels